2023 Best Value Geological & Earth Sciences Bachelor's Degree Schools in the Rocky Mountains Region

 Top 10 Best Geological & Earth Sciences Bachelor's Degree Schools

-Read full report on Geological & Earth Sciences at Brigham Young University - Idaho
+Full Geological & Earth Sciences at Brigham Young University - Idaho Report

 Out-of-state tuition fees for undergraduate students at BYU are $6,120 per year.

-As a testament to the quality of education it offers, BYU also is in the top 20% of our Best Geological & Earth Sciences Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
+In addition to its great value ranking, BYU is in the top 20% of all schools on our Best Geological & Earth Sciences Bachelor’s Degree Schools in the Rocky Mountains Region list.

 UW undergraduate students pay an average of $16,957 in tuition and fees each year.

-The average tuition and fees for an out-of-state undergraduate student at FLC are $19,660 a year.
+Out-of-state tuition fees for undergraduate students at FLC are $19,660 per year.
 Geology majors at FLC take out an average of $20,882 in student loans while working on their Bachelor's Degree.

 University of Northern Colorado did quite well in this year’s ranking of the best places for geological and earth sciences students to get a bachelor’s degree.
 It came in at #6 on the list.
 University of Northern Colorado is a fairly large public school located in the city of Greeley.

-Full Geological & Earth Sciences at University of Northern Colorado Report
+Read full report on Geological & Earth Sciences at University of Northern Colorado

-With a ranking of #7, Western Colorado University did quite well on this year’s best value schools for geological and earth sciences students working on their bachelor’s degree.
-Located in the town of Gunnison, Western is a public school with a small student population.
+Western Colorado University ranked #7 on this year’s Best Value Geological & Earth Sciences Bachelor’s Degree Schools in the Rocky Mountains Region list.
+Located in the remote town of Gunnison, Western is a public school with a small student population.

 Read full report on Geological & Earth Sciences at Western Colorado University